LongForWisdom/rp-bounty/README.md

 The github pages build is triggered automatically by changes in the source data.

+## Source Assumptions
+* That the maintainer will be notified if the skillset set changes.
+If a new skillset is added in the source data that is not currently present, it will not have a unique icon, but will otherwise behave correctly.
+* That the maintainer will be notified if the status set changes.
+If a new status is added in the source data that is not currently present, it will display without an icon with a black background.
+* That the data.yml source data will be kept up-to-date.
+If not, the countdowns in the top right of the page will not display correctly.

 ## Local Development

 Follow these steps to setup a local server: